Countly/countly-sdk-android/README.md

 This repository includes the SDK for Android.

-##Why use this fork instead of the official one?
+## Why use this fork instead of the official one?

-At my company we started using Countly.
-We noticed that on Android, some of the aggregate times displayed in the dashboard were negative (see bug report [here](http://support.count.ly/discussions/problems/1691-time-spent-and-avg-time-spent-overflow)), so I started investigating how to fix this issue.
-Upon perusal of the Android Countly source code, I identified several bugs and possibilities for data loss and/or corruption, so I forked it and fixed all of those issues (see this [commit](https://github.com/jboehle/countly-sdk-android/commit/93e0858fe8e3b453ad67c584f1d6a42bbf52ebb4)).
+After using Countly in a production app for a while, the aggregate session times displayed in the dashboard were negative (see bug report [here](http://support.count.ly/discussions/problems/1691-time-spent-and-avg-time-spent-overflow)).
+When investigating this issue, several bugs and possibilities for data loss and/or corruption were identified in the source code, so the project was forked and those issues (and more) fixed (see this [commit](https://github.com/jboehle/countly-sdk-android/commit/93e0858fe8e3b453ad67c584f1d6a42bbf52ebb4)).
-On top of that, I wrote complete unit tests for the entire SDK.

-##Installing Android SDK
+## Installing Android SDK

 Installing Android SDK requires two very easy steps.

-###1.
-Add Countly SDK to your project
+### 1. Add Countly SDK to your project

 Download [Latest JAR](https://github.com/jboehle/countly-sdk-android/releases/latest) and put it into your lib folder.

-###2.
-Set up SDK
+### 2. Set up SDK

 * Call `Countly.sharedInstance().init(context, "https://YOUR_SERVER", "YOUR_APP_KEY", "UNIQUE_DEVICE_ID")` in onCreate, which requires your App key and the URL of your Countly server (use `https://cloud.count.ly` for Countly Cloud).
 * Call `Countly.sharedInstance().onStart()` in onStart.